 The first part of making the quilt involves printing off and making the templates you will need to make up your blocks.

 VERY IMPORTANT - Once you have downloaded the templates, select to print them and the printing dialogue box will appear on your screen.
 Please make sure that you select 'none' in the 'page scaling' option before printing the templates otherwise they may print at the wrong size.
 Once you have printed them, please measure the square template (B).
 Each side should measure 3 1/8".

-Unless you are making a mini quilt from one quilt block, you will need to use the paper templates to make sturdier ones out of either card stock or template plastic - see directions below.
+You will need to use the paper templates to make sturdier ones out of either card stock or template plastic - see directions below.

 Making the templates

 About 3 sheets of A4 sized card stock or template plastic for making the pattern pieces

 pencil, ruler, paper scissors, sellotape

 Cut out the pattern templates from your copy.
 For pattern part E (the centre of each block), you will need to use template E to create your own full sized pattern piece.
 Take 2 x A4 pieces of card stock or template plastic and sellotape together at the back.
 Make a straight vertical line down the centre and a straight horizontal line across the centre.
 Take template D and line up its dashed line corner on the central axis in the top left hand quarter.
 Draw around template E. Repeat in all four quarters to make the shape shown in the picture above.
 Cut out the shape.